| Since "Reel Classics: Elizabeth's Classic Movie Homepage" began in

 making my living as a film historian, writing about these movies and stars

+full-time.
 I grew up in Oklahoma City, Oklahoma -- right smack-dab in the middle

 of the United States -- and graduated from Casady